-Packet Filter's main task is to inspect the traffic flooding the attacked destination(s) and to generate dynamic filtering rules that isolate the malicious packets.
+The main task of Packet Filter is to inspect all the traffic flooding the attacked IP destination(s) and to generate dynamic filtering rules that isolate malicious packets.

 When it generates a filtering rule, Packet Filter reports it to the Console and applies it on the local Netfilter firewall, embedded Dataplane firewall, in-NIC hardware filter, BGP Flowspec-capable router or third-party filtering appliance.